jedcn/reveal-ck/tutorial/index.md

 Your presentation will be updated in the `slides/` directory, and [here's what you would have][tutorial-slides-2].

-Remember to see presentation mode by pressing 's' while you're viewing the slides!
+Remember to see presentation mode by pressing `s` while you're viewing the slides!

 [tutorial-slides-2]: ./slides/index-with-theme.html